slouc/setting-up-spark/README.md

 There's a change you will be asked for the password since you're attempting to SSH to yourself.

-OK, once that's done you can navigate to http://localhost:8080 to check out the state of your brand new Spark cluster.
+Once that's done you can navigate to http://localhost:8080 to check out the state of your brand new Spark cluster.
 You should see something like:

 ![Screenshot](./images/screenshot.png)